JosephPark23/project_repository/README.md

-a repositiory for some projects for me to get better insight into OOP development
+a repositiory for some projects for me to get better insight into OOP development and explore various libraries